Jane Witherspoon is a Canadian expat adventurer, yoga instructor and passionate rambler who recently relocated from Panama to Denia, Spain.

 So what can we do to keep our brains active and healthy as we navigate through menopause and beyond?
 There are five activities consistently suggested and we have all heard before.

 Overwhelmingly, exercise is listed as the number one activity and considered vitally important for our brain health.
-It is unclear how movement remodels our brains but studies suggest “it increases production of hormones and neurochemicals that prompt creation of new neurons, synapses, blood vessels and other tissues that connect and nurture brain cells.”
+It is unclear how movement remodels our brains but studies suggest it increases production of hormones and neurochemicals that prompt creation of new neurons, synapses, blood vessels and other tissues that connect and nurture brain cells.

 So in other words, exercise bulks up our brains and substantially drops our risk of developing dementia.
 Only 30 minutes a day of heart pumping exercise is considered enough to create a difference.
-So my Sole Sisters, let's get our ramble on!!
+So my Sole Sisters, let's get our Ramble on!!

 So in other words, exercise bulks up our brains and substantially drops our risk of developing dementia.
 Only 30 minutes a day of heart pumping exercise is considered enough to create a difference.
-So my Sole Sisters, let's get our ramble on!!
+So my Sole Sisters, let's get our Ramble on!!

 A healthy diet and getting enough sleep are also important.
 I know this is easy to say with many of us struggling with getting a good night’s sleep.
 Between night sweats and insomnia a restful sleep can seem like a thing of the past.

-Having just moved to a new country this has been a challenge for me.
+Having just moved to a new country (Spain) has been a challenge for me.
 Building a community of like minded women, especially as we grow older can be difficult.
 Slowly, my tribe is emerging and I have a few beautiful women who I have the privilege of spending time with and are part of our Sole Sister community.

-Having just moved to a new country this has been a challenge for me.
+Having just moved to a new country (Spain) has been a challenge for me.
 Building a community of like minded women, especially as we grow older can be difficult.
 Slowly, my tribe is emerging and I have a few beautiful women who I have the privilege of spending time with and are part of our Sole Sister community.

-So my Sole Sisters, this week get out there and ramble with a friend, eat a healthy snack along the way, play a game with family or friends and then fall into bed for a restful night's sleep.
+So my Sole Sisters, this week get out there and Ramble with a friend, eat a healthy snack along the way, play a game with family or friends and then fall into bed for a restful night's sleep.

 In Buddhism what is known as the beginner’s mind